getfem/getfem/doc/sphinx/source/userdoc/appendixA.rst

 The associated geometric transformations are ``"GT_PYRAMID(K)"`` for K = 1 or 2.
 The associated integration methods ``"IM_PYRAMID(im)"`` where ``im`` is an integration method on a hexahedron (or alternatively ``"IM_PYRAMID_COMPOSITE(im)"`` where ``im`` is an integration method on a tetrahedron, but it is theoretically less accurate)
 The shape functions are not polynomial ones but rational fractions.
-For the first degree :
+For the first degree the shape functions read:

 .. math::